dataleonlabs/yap/README.md

 * **Policies** – Policies are a powerful capability of the system that allow the publisher to change API behavior through configuration in elegants.
 * **Designed for Serverless** – Yap is designed for serverless event functions.
 * **Connectors** – YAP is the only integration platform that was built from the ground to support a single design interface for developer/IT and for citizen integrators.
+* **Universal middleware design** – Inspired by Express or KoaJS adapted for Serverless application and low-code approach.

 YAP is written in NodeJS, which makes it fast and easy to set up.